Mental health ‘scandal’ as children wait years for appointments

 In some of the worst examples, one young person waited 807 days at Bradford District Care NHS Foundation Trust for access to CAMHS, while at Avon and Wiltshire Mental Health Partnership NHS Trust, a patient waited for 642 days for a first appointment.

-Average waits of more than 70 days were recorded this year in the south Gloucestershire team at Avon and Wiltshire Mental Health Partnership Trust, Oxford Health NHS Foundation Trust and Northamptonshire Healthcare NHS Foundation trust.
+Average waits of more than 70 days were recorded last year in the south Gloucestershire team at Avon and Wiltshire Mental Health Partnership Trust, Oxford Health NHS Foundation Trust and Northamptonshire Healthcare NHS Foundation trust.

 Most mental health trusts in northern England had average waits of less than a month – in line with proposed NHS targets – for a first appointment with CAMHS, which is usually an assessment before treatment.
 This included 15 days at Bradford District Care NHS Foundation Trust and 25 days at Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust.